vtexdocs/dev-portal-content/docs/guides/VTEX inStore/how-to-customize-instore/sales-associate-code.md

   ]
 }
 [/block]
-- <strong>Validation according to the mask only</strong>: in this example, the regular expression applied in the mask expresses that the code has two numbers.
+- **Validation according to the mask only**: in this example, the regular expression applied in the mask expresses that the code has two numbers.
 [block:code]
 {
   "codes": [